 How Does Cloud Gaming Work?

 Cloud gaming is pretty simple if you understand how streaming platforms like Netflix work.
 When connecting to Netflix, you’re sending a request to a server that houses the content you want to stream.
-Once that request is sent, Netflix begins feeding you the content that’s stored on the server in a stream, hence the name.
+Once that request is sent, Netflix begins feeding you the content that’s stored on the server in a stream, hence the name (Netflix gaming is a little different, though).

 You can do the same thing with gaming, you just have to do it many times over.
 When playing a video game, you’re constantly inputting commands, and the game is responding to that.
 For example, on a PC, pressing the “W” key would tell your character to move forward and pressing the “A” button on an Xbox may tell your character to jump.